SAWGraph/geospatial-kg/datasets/administrative-regions/README.md

 * S2 integration is performed with the assistance of scripts from KnowWhereGraph

 County subdivisions (cousub) are easy to link to Data Commons by their 10-digit FIPS code (GEOID).

+**Script**: *AdminRegionsLevel3-2ttl.py*
+* Creates a .ttl file for all county subdivisions in a given state from data in a TIGER shapefile from the US Census Bureau.
+* See the table below for additional detail.

 | cousub attribute | Description | Lift to graph | Ontology property | Notes |
 | --- | --- | --- | --- | --- |